leometzger/timescale-cli/README.md

 tsctl hypertable ls --name %hourly
 ```

 Compress chunks manually from a start to end.
+(TODO)

 ```sh
 tsctl hypertable compress --from 2023-01-01 --to 2024-01-01